NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

         width="1000"
     />
     <figcaption>
-       <a href="#caching-with-shared-cache">Shared and private caches</a>: In this example, when the server responds to client 1's request.
-Both the shared cache and client 1's private cache save the response.
-When client 2 requests the same data, the shared cache responds to it without soliciting the origin server, and client 2's private cache saves the response too.
-When both clients 1 and 2 need the same data again, they reuse the version they saved in their private cache without requiring any network traffic.
-The origin server ends up generating this peace of data only once.
+       <a href="#caching-with-shared-cache">Shared and private caches</a>: In this example, when the server responds to Client 1's request, both the shared cache and Client 1's private cache save the response.
+When Client 2 requests the same data, the shared cache responds without contacting the origin server, and Client 2's private cache saves the response as well.
+When both Clients 1 and 2 need the same data again, they can reuse the version saved in their private caches without requiring any network traffic.
+The origin server generates this piece of data only once.
     </figcaption>
 </figure>

 #### Fresh and stale cached data

-When an HTTP response is stored in a cache, it is considered fresh for a certain duration.
-Once that duration is elapsed, the response is considered stale.
-If the freshness duration is not specified by Cache-Control max-age headers or by Expires headers, it is chosen heuristically by the caches.
+When an HTTP response is stored in a cache, it remains fresh for a certain duration.
+Once that duration is elapsed, the response becomes stale.
+If the freshness duration is not specified by a `Cache-Control: max-age` header or an `Expires` header, caches will chose it heuristically.
+Additionally, the freshness duration can be explicitly set to 0 (using `Cache-Control: max-age=0`), which makes the cached response stale immediately.

-Cached responses that are still fresh can be reused on subsequent requests without soliciting the origin server.
+Cached responses that are still fresh can be reused on subsequent requests without soliciting the server.
+This eliminates the following steps:

+- Sending a request to the server
+- Waiting for the server to respond
+- Receiving the server's response

-Stale responses can be reused too, but the cache has to revalidate them first by sending a conditional request to the origin server which either sends a new response or tells the cache that it can still reuse its stored response (avoiding the retransmission of data).
+Stale responses can also be reused, but the cache has to revalidate them first by sending a [conditional request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests) to the server.
+The server will either reply with a new response or with an empty response and a `304 Not-Modified` status code, instructing the cache to reuse its stored response.

+When making a conditional request, we still have to:

+- Send a request to the server
+- Wait for the server to respond, although this can be quick if the server determines that the client has up-to-date content
+- Receive server response.
+When it is a `304 Not-Modified` response, it is still advantageous (compared to not using the cache at all) because the client does not need to download the response body again.

 <figure id="cache-revalidation">
     <img